abhi3700/eosio_kyc_contracts/README.md

 KYC contracts on EOSIO Blockchain

 ## About
-* A WhatsApp Bot where KYC docs are updated by validation on EOSIO Blockchain & store data in Cloud.
+* A WhatsApp Bot where KYC docs are added by validation on EOSIO Blockchain & then store data on Cloud database.